-Celerway routers make it easy for anyone to combine connectivity solutions from several di erent Internet providers using a variety of infrastructure options such as 4G LTE, Fiber, ADSL,…
+Celerway routers make it easy for anyone to combine connectivity solutions from several different Internet providers using a variety of infrastructure options such as 4G LTE, Fiber, ADSL,…

-The routers support simultaneous connections of up to two separate 4G LTE mobile networks and 8 xed-line broadband networks which can all be aggregated independently.
-This eliminates the single point of failure – if one network fails, the Celerway router ensures that another takes over seamlessly.
+The routers support simultaneous connections of up to two separate 4G LTE mobile networks and 8 xed-line broadband networks which can all be load balanced independently.
+On top of improving total bandwidth throughput, this also eliminates the single point of failure – if one network fails, the Celerway router ensures that another takes over seamlessly.

 And thanks to Nimbus Cloud management system you have control of your networks anytime!